 The ‘7 Point Mind Training’ by Geshe Chekawa is that it combines the Theravadan teachings to be observed in our external behaviour and the Mahayana teachings to be observed in our internal behaviour.

-Serlingpa’s teachings were based on ‘Teachings of Vimalakirti’ and the ‘Levels of the Bodhisattva’, particularly this statement:
+Serlingpa’s teachings were based on ‘Teachings of Vimalakirti’, particularly this statement:

 “[Self-centered] viewing of the perishable composite is the seed of the tathagata”